 Kentucky is home to many different species of wild birds.
 In this article we’ll take a look at some of the more recognizable and well-known birds found in the state.
-Some of these species live in Kentucky year round, while others are migratory and only part-time residents to the volunteer state.
+Some of these species live in Kentucky year round, while others are migratory and only part-time residents to the bluegrass state.
 In this article, we’re going to take a look at 27 backyard birds in Kentucky and learn a little about each species.

 After that I’ll show you how to attract them to your yard, give you a crash course in the 10 different types of bird feeders you can use to do so, and even mention a few Kentucky birdwatching hotspots.